vroh/BC32_BarSeq/README.txt

 Select which samples you want to explore
 Switch between barcode distribution and topclones graphs using the tab above the plot Distribution mode:
-    Adjust the minimum number of reads required to include a bacorde in the graph Use the checkbox to switch between pooled or faceted graph TopClones mode:
+    Adjust the minimum number of reads required to include a barcode in the graph Use the checkbox to switch between pooled or faceted graph TopClones mode:
-    Adjust the rank down to which barcodes are displayed (default: top 5)
+    Adjust the rank down to which barcodes are displayed (default: top 5) Click 'Save Plot' to save the current plot to the working directory

 See barcode_explorer.R for details.